bibhash112/PRT/faq.md

 ### <a id="8"> </a>  How  do I change the Artifact ID for my already provisioned application in uDeploy?

-Go to estore sDaas Modify Request http://estore.cisco.com/RequestCenter/servicecatalog/servicecatalog.do?route=offer&id=655 and order for the change of artifact Id .
+Go to estore [sDaas Modify](http://estore.cisco.com/RequestCenter/servicecatalog/servicecatalog.do?route=offer&id=655) Request and order for the change of artifact Id .

 ### <a id="9"> </a> How to deploy the code manually in uDeploy?

--  In uDeploy navigate to  Applications>  go to your application > in environment tab there will be

-	environments > in that play button will be there please click on that.
+-  In uDeploy navigate to  Applications>  go to your application > in environment tab there will be environments > in that play button will be there please click on that.
 <img src="images/snap1.png" width="1200px">

 However it is recommended to use uRelease to deploy to any non-Dev environment to not to violate SOX .

-### <a id="10"> </a> how to check the deployment log?
+### <a id="10"> </a> How to check the deployment log?

 -   In uDeploy navigate to Applications> go to your application > in environment tab there will be environments> click on the environment dropdown > click on view request there you will see the details log
 <img src="images/deploy.png" width="1200px">